giorgk/Mantis/README.md

 * **Windows**: Pre-compiled executables are provided
 * **Other OS**: Users will need to compile the code from source.

-Detailed instructions for obtaining and building the code can be found on the [page](https://github.com/giorgk/Mantis/wiki/Building-Mantis)
+Detailed instructions for obtaining and building the code can be found on the [Building Mantis page](https://github.com/giorgk/Mantis/wiki/Building-Mantis)

 # Getting Started
 Our [wiki](https://github.com/giorgk/Mantis/wiki) provides comprehensive documentation, including detailed guides on using Mantis.